isabellehennessy/Final-Exam-Fast-Food-Calories-Interpretation/README.md

 calorie content.

 ### Model 4: Random Forest
-This model builds multiple decision tress and averages their predictions to improve accuracy.
+This model builds multiple decision trees and averages their predictions to improve accuracy.
 It performs well but not as well as the linear models.

 ### Model 5: Interaction Linear Regression